rogertangdq/cyberelay-oauth2/README.md

 - This application is a Spring Boot project.
 Refer to [this document](doc/references.md) for details on the tech stack being used.
 - I would start by looking at the controllers, which implement the OAuth2 REST APIs.
-The controller names are self-explanary, with each one handling a specific OAuth2 endpoint.
+The controller names are self-explanatory, with each one handling a specific OAuth2 endpoint.
 - Next, review the `AppConfig` class, which serves as the factory for all service components used by the controllers,
   including:
   - Public/private key pairs